 Taking a pause is an opportunity to notice what is new, and to deal with it.
 It's like being on a bicycle trip on a small road, where you can stop and visit any place that interests you… vs speeding through the landscape on a fast train, and everything whizzes by you, in a blur.
 It's like chewing on food to help the digestive process, instead of swallowing it whole.
 In other words, taking a mindful pause makes it easier to integrate experience.
 See: Integrative process.

 Given how useful and natural it is to pause, how come we sometimes have such difficulty taking a pause?

 It can be that we are in a "driven" mode, i.e. a sense of pressure, sometimes even panic.
 Our system is in fight-or-flight mode: any distraction feels wasteful or even downright dangerous.

 It can also be that we are not aware that we are at a 'fork in the road', that another option might be possible.
 We have so internalized the status quo that we do not see any alternative to it (for instance, social pressure).

 So the word 'active' in 'Active Pause' refers to 'intentionality': While the pause is an integral part of our nature, there are powerful forces at play that prevent us at times from accessing this natural ability of ours.
 Hence, it is important to develop our awareness of these limitations, and our ability to pause.

 One way to counteract the intense pressure that stop us from pausing is to pay attention to our bodily experience as we do so.
 This website presents a specific approach, literally getting a grip, as a gateway to mindfulness in everyday life.

-Active Pause® is a project of LifeSherpa®, a nonprofit social enterprise that fosters creative mindfulness & the mindful pursuit of happiness
+Active Pause® is a project of LifeSherpa®, a nonprofit social enterprise that fosters everyday mindfulness as creative interaction with life